 However, the Office 2016 Preview is only available on a trial basis for a limited amount of time—120 days from when you install it.
 The program won’t be accessible once the trial period expires, or after Office 2016 is officially released in September.

-That said, Office 2016 has smart and subtle changes that make it a more powerful application than ever before.
+That said, Office 2016 is a more powerful application than ever before.
 Particularly, the new “Tell Me” Box is a great addition, which gives you vital tips and help when you need it most.
 And in Word, you will also get real-time co-authoring, for actual collaborative work.

 If you’re on a Mac, you can just grab Office 2016 as long as you have an Office 365 subscription.
 More on that at the end of this article.